Professor Lynda Gratton

-Given the unpredictability of the modern era this year’s Summit will dare to imagine what lies ahead and ask “What if..?"
+Given the unpredictability of the modern era, this year’s Summit will look to the future, imagining potential scenarios and the consequent challenges and opportunities they may bring.

+What if business could solve the world’s biggest problems?
 What if everyone lived to 100 years old?
 What if the world had no borders?
-What if business could solve the world’s biggest problems?
 What if robots replaced the global workforce?
-What if all boards were 50% female?
-What if you were able to stop the great ideas leaving your company?

 These are just some of the questions we will speculate about on what promises to be an insightful and thought provoking day.